Christians United for Israel: Positions

 At CUFI's 4th annual convention, CUFI Florida state director Scott Thomas, who is senior pastor at Without Walls Central in Lakeland, Florida, states that CUFI's support of Israel is not related to Christian eschatology (one of the features of dispensationalism, which holds that the modern state of Israel has a central role in bringing about the second coming of Jesus Christ) since Christians believe that there is nothing they can do to speed up that process.
-Thomas also cited Chapter 12 of Book of Genesis, which states that God will bless those who bless the Jews and curses those who curse the Jews, and said that his Christian faith couldn't exist without the foundation of Judaism.
+Thomas also cited Chapter 12 of Book of Genesis, which states that God will bless those who bless the Jews and curses those who curse the Jews, and said that his Christian faith could not exist without the foundation of Judaism.
 CUFI partners with Jewish interfaith organizations such as the Center for Jewish-Christian Understanding and Cooperation (CJCUC).
 CUFI has received criticism for its positions on Christian Zionism and end times theology by organizations such as the Middle East Council of Churches and theologians within the Anglican and Catholic Churches.
 J Street has also criticized CUFI's positions on the Israeli-Palestinian conflict, alleging their policies exacerbate tensions rather than fostering reconciliation.
 CUFI's founder, John Hagee, has also faced criticism for his claim that Adolf Hitler was fulfilling God's will by helping to return Jews to Israel as part of a divine plan.
 He later apologized for this statement.
 Hagee's statements emphasizing the exclusivity of Christianity for salvation have also raised concerns, particularly among interfaith organizations and Jewish leaders, who worry that CUFI's support for Israel may be linked to proselytizing efforts, despite the group's official stance against such activities.

 In November 2012, the group filed a petition calling for Twitter and the US government to "ban Hamas from Twitter."